PlumpMath/ton/README.md

 # ton

+## This is deprecated, all current work happens in [Planck][] itself

+This was a standalone port of [Planck][], which was then [merged into it](https://github.com/mfikes/planck/pull/299).
+All future work happens in Planck itself, and then plan is for the C port to replace Planck in version 2.0.

+Everything below is preserved for posterity.

+---

 > The ton to your [planck][]

 `ton` is an attempt to bring [planck][] to Linux (and potentially other systems).